All Episodes

 I mean, everything we're about as libertarians is a limited government.

-Kevin, learn the right lesson.
+Kevin, learned the right lesson.

 What do I make of this from Associated Press?

-Uh Roger Hedgecock in for Rush here.
+Roger Hedgecock in for Rush here.

-Down there by the UAE of uh now famous place in the Persian Gulf.
+The dateline is Manama Bahrain, down there by the UAE, a now famous place in the Persian Gulf.

-Why would a woman wear a man's shoes?
+But why, says the article, it's Associated Press now, why would a woman wear a man's shoes?

 Why the bodyguards?